glorivuer/Market-AI/market-playbook.md

 Second, it’s motivating for you.
 When your success or failure is so visible, it’s a bit like being a public company.
 When things go well, it’s great.
 When things go badly, it’s awful.

 But that visibility creates a powerful drive to deliver.

+2. Community-Centric Growth
+The traditional model was to build your own community platform and try to own the conversation.
+Now, you build the community where the community already is.

+Being where your users already gather eliminates the need for traditional sales infrastructure.
+This, partially, could be why Midjourney is on track to generate $200M ARR, and still appears to have a minimal sales team.

+It feels unnatural to some founders to build on top of another product.
+But think of it as a way to build a network fast.

+And today, speed is essential.

+3. Self-Service “Viral” Products
+The self-service model allows users to discover, try, and purchase products without any interaction with sales teams.
+You don’t want users to have to get approval from their boss.
+Just let them put in their credit card and experiment.

+You want to reward experimentation with your product.

+While not a new channel, we’re seeing this motion explode during the AI era.
+This is due to AI “breakthrough”product experiences, low-friction onboarding, and deliberate encouragement around product sharing.

+Cursor does this well.
+Its AI coding assistant allows people to start using the product right away and purchase premium features with a credit card.

+This approach enables extraordinary growth with minimal teams.
+Just as Zoom exploded during the pandemic because it was the best product in the market and users could simply enter their credit card to get started, today’s AI-native products are following this same playbook.

+4. Prosumer-Targeted Products
+The “prosumer” seems to represent a sweet spot for AI products.
+These users have:

+Higher willingness to pay than traditional consumers Genuine problems that AI can solve
+Decision-making authority for their own tools Preference for self-service and fast solutions they can try first.
+Cursor targets developers, while ElevenLabs targets content creators and media professionals.
+The willingness to pay is higher because these products work right away.
+You can scale to meaningful ARR on the backs of these global, prosumer communities.

+Eventually, many companies begin to go after larger average contract values.
+ElevenLabs for example, has a tier for individual contributors, but now is used by a reported 41% of Fortune 500 companies.

+They seem to be doing both.
+Marketing to prosumers seems to dominate ElevenLabs’ early trajectory, and eventually, an enterprise sales level is built on top, when revenue is already scaling.